-The proposed BEPS implementation plan and recommended next steps will be presented in a report to City Council in Q3 2025.
-The report will outline details such as GHG emissions targets, the building types and sizes covered by the mandatory targets, and the timeline for implementation, with the first year of compliance to take place in a future year, providing adequate lead time to those impacted.
-The BEPS report will also include details on complementary support policies, programs and resources.
-The City is undertaking a comprehensive, targeted public engagement process from April 2024 to March 2025, to ensure that the proposed BEPS going to Council reflect the design principles listed below and ensures that residents can reap the benefits of decarbonization, such as improved indoor air quality, access to year-round heating and cooling, and improved occupant comfort.
+A report on the proposed BEPS implementation plan and next steps will be presented to City Council in Q3 2025.
+The report will outline GHG emissions targets, building types and sizes covered by the mandatory targets, the timeline for implementation and the first compliance year to ensure building owners have lead time for implementation.
+The BEPS report will also detail support policies, programs and resources.

 In developing the BEPS, City staff are following these design principles: